bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 <br>

 This is a huge improvement over the basic version.
-However, even with a high layer count (like 256 in this example), you can still notice visible steps or banding between layers.
+However, even with a high layer count (256 in this example), you can still notice visible steps or banding between layers.
 The illusion breaks down slightly because we're still only returning the texture coordinates from the last step before we went too deep, without considering where the actual surface lies between the last two steps.

 And beyond visual quality, we also want to minimise the layer count for performance reasons — especially in real-time applications like games.

+---
+## Parallax Occlusion Mapping

-To address both issues, we can take a smarter approach: instead of just stopping at the last valid step, we can interpolate between the two most recent samples to more accurately estimate where the surface was intersected.
+To address both issues that we face in Steep Parallax Mapping, we can take a smarter approach: instead of just stopping at the last valid step, we can **interpolate between the two most recent samples** to more accurately estimate where the surface was intersected.

 This is the key idea behind **Parallax Occlusion Mapping** — a refinement of Steep Parallax Mapping that adds this extra step for improved precision and smoother results.